As several schools have departed the Pac-12, Washington State had to find a clear path forward.

 Can A Pac-12 Team Make The College Football Playoff?

-Washington State and Oregon State, the two remaining Pac-12 teams in 2024, still can earn a spot in the CFP.
+Washington State and Oregon State, the two remaining Pac-12 teams, still can earn a spot in the CFP.
 However, that path will be difficult without a chance to automatically qualify with a conference championship.

 Washington State, Pac-12 History